opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 <img src="/assets/media/blog-images/2023-04-10-opensource-perf/flame1.png" alt="Flame graph general overview"/>{: .img-fluid }

-Then searching for opensearch using the search widget in the top left corner of the flame graph:
+Then searching for `"opensearch"` using the search widget in the top left corner of the flamegraph:

 <img src="/assets/media/blog-images/2023-04-10-opensource-perf/flame2.png" alt="Flame graph: OpenSearch driver threads"/>{: .img-fluid }

--   The driver thread (on the right) with the httpclient event loop
+-   the driver thread (on the right) with the httpclient event loop
 -   Apache James calls to the OpenSearch driver (small stacktraces in the center)

 Observations on the driver event loop: